Evaluation of chloroquine as a disease-modifying treatment for Parkinson’s disease

 Dr. Jonathan Brotchie | University of Toronto

-However, due to the thoroughness of the investigation done by Dr. Brotchie and his colleagues, this baseline work will significantly contribute to the research field; the detailed experimental design will serve as a framework for other scientists, and these results will help ensure no additional resources are expended on chloroquine as a therapeutic target.
+This baseline work contributes to the research field, and the detailed experimental design will serve as a framework for other scientists.
+These results will help ensure no additional resources are expended on chloroquine as a therapeutic target.

 2015 Project Summary